Prelude and Chapter 1

 And then everything had gone back to normal.
 Teneth’s, damaged but very repairable, had been fully restored, and with the money they brought in with their worship to Sune, even improved.
 She’d survived with it, and she’d grown with it.

 Zolin had grown too; his already muscled frame looked just a little thicker, denser.
 Those boyish green eyes had hardened.
-He didn’t smile as often anymore, especially when she wasn’t around.
+He didn’t smile as often anymore, especially when he thought she wasn't looking.
 He looked more a warrior now, more able to defend Suzail from some new threat that besieged it.
 And to that, she knew she needn’t not wish him luck, for he had a measure enough already.

 Scrubbing herself off, Kaileena dried herself and, still nude, began a series of rhythmic stretching exercises, designed to force vigor from weary muscles.
 A useful trick in her profession, though she’d taught Zolin a few as well.
 A few snickered at that, but so be it.